 Health and Wellness policies and practices at St. Mark's School of Texas are guided by a Medical Advisory Committee, comprised of medical and public health professionals from across the Dallas community.
-This longstanding committee includes school administators, health and wellness staff, and physicians from a wide variety of specialities and disciplines.
+This longstanding committee includes school administrators, health and wellness staff, and physicians from a wide variety of specialties and disciplines.

 Health Education Committee

 The Health Education Committee was established to identify ways to enhance the curriculum and prepare students with information that will support their health and well-being during adolescence and into manhood.
 This Committee is charged with developing a comprehensive framework for health education at St. Mark’s by assessing current curriculum and topics, identifying outcomes for a comprehensive approach, and developing a curricular sequence to achieve these goals.